nlp-kg/PMA_Age_Indication/README.md

 This csv is used later on in the Clean_PMA_Analysis analysis to characterize the types of devices available.

 AgeIndication_Gap notebook has code surrounding the lag time in approval between generic device categories (Product code)

+Annotations from PubAnnotation can be found here: http://pubannotation.org/projects/consensus_PMA_Age_Indications